qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_geometry_checker.rst

 The *Geometry Checker Plugin* can find the following errors:

-* Self intersections: a polygon with a self intersection;
+* Self intersections: a polygon with a self intersection
-* Duplicate nodes: two duplicates nodes in a segment;
+* Duplicate nodes: two duplicates nodes in a segment
-* Holes: hole in a polygon;
+* Holes: hole in a polygon
-* Segment length: a segment length lower than a threshold;
+* Segment length: a segment length lower than a threshold
-* Minimum angle: two segments with an angle lower than a threshold;
+* Minimum angle: two segments with an angle lower than a threshold
-* Minimum area: polygon area lower than a threshold;
+* Minimum area: polygon area lower than a threshold
-* Silver polygon: this error come from very small polygon (with small area) with a large perimeter;
+* Silver polygon: this error come from very small polygon (with small area) with a large perimeter
-* Duplicates features;
+* Duplicates features
-* Feature within feature;
+* Feature within feature
-* Overlaps: polygon overlapping;
+* Overlaps: polygon overlapping
-* Gaps: gaps between polygons.
+* Gaps: gaps between polygons

 The following figure shows the different checks made by the plugin.